aptech/docs/docs/CR-volume.rst

     :param z: the Z length of the 3-D workbox.
     :type z: scalar

 Remarks
 -------

 The ratio between these values is what is important.
-If volume is not called, a default workbox will be calculated.
+If :func:`volume` is not called, a default workbox will be calculated.

 Source
 ------